DeepSOIC/Part-o-magic/README.md

 * Enter and Leave.
 Work on almost everything (can be used to enter/leave containers, and edit objects (e.g. open a sketch)).

-* Exporter feature, for keeping exported files up to date with project.
+* Exporter feature, for keeping exported files (like STL) up to date with project.

 * an advanced Object Replacement tool, with container support, and UI to pick specific replacements.